gnk02/bibliostats/README.md

 ## function gs_scrape_univ

-This function scrapes a Google Scholar insitution (here university) page and returns a table with the active authors in a given period, the number of papers and number of citations.
+This function scrapes a Google Scholar institution (here university) page and returns a table with the active authors in a given period, the number of papers and number of citations.

 ## License